jtkovacs/jtkovacs.github.io/REFS/TOCS/project-management_TOC.md

 - GUI requirements
 - Dependencies and relations (to other use cases; often modeled with UML)

-## Current state, future state analysis
+## Future state design

-See [notes on system, process, and interface modeling techniques](modeling.html) that are used to characterize the current and desired future states of the system, including (per Dennis et al., 2012):
+See [notes on system, process, and interface modeling techniques](modeling.html) that are used to characterize the desired future state of the system, including (per Dennis et al., 2012):

 - functional models
 - structural models